Smithfield Neighborhood - 24th and Ames Avenue

-This is Druid Hall today.
+This is Druid Hall in 2019.
 The Prince Hall Masons still occupy the space, and the 3-5-7 Club bar also operates in the building.

-Nebraska’s Black Masons - who are a fraternal order that organizes various charitable events, have a dedicated membership following, and also engage their community - had their cornerstone laying ceremony for the new building on Sunday, June 9, 1968.
-Their main goal was for black people to have social outlets and social activities such as dances and other outlets in which to connect the community with something positive to do.
+The Prince Hall Masons is the African American arm of the Order of Ancient Free and Accepted Masons.
+Their main goal was for Black people to have social outlets and social activities such as dances and other outlets in which to connect the community with something positive to do.
 The Masons first hoped to begin growth in membership and service to the community with Druid Hall; according to Grand Master Wendell Thomas, “Youth in Omaha need help and Masonry can keep them occupied and teach them fraternal work and discipline.”
-Mr. Thomas wanted to create interest for the younger men so they could take part.
-The 450 members bought Druid Hall with the purpose of expanding, hoping to grow to 1,000 members; purchasing the building was meant to bring back old members while also drawing in new membership.
-The Masons sponsored scholarships, public services, and they encouraged individuals to take part in their business and civic communities.
-To this day the building is still used by the Mason’s and the 3-5-7 Club bar.
+Thomas wanted to create interest in the younger men so they could take part.
+The 450 members bought the Druid Hall building in 1967 with the purpose of expanding, hoping to grow to 1,000 members.
+Purchasing the building was meant to bring back old members while also drawing in new membership.
+The Masons sponsor scholarships, public services, and encourage individuals to take part in business and civic activities.
+In 2019, the building is still used by the Mason’s and the 3-5-7 Club bar.